woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Robbie**: References?
 People we know?

 **Linda**: Friends, teachers...
 We need to talk to some people about you.
 We want to be sure that you're responsible and that you can take good care of an animal.
-Then you have to till out this form about your family background.
+Then you have to fill out this form about your family background.

 **Robbie**: Is that it?